chronolator/DotFiles/README.md

 Run script with the user that you want to install under:
 ```
-./install.sh <USER>
+sudo ./install.sh <USER>
 ```

-Run lvim and wait until all the LunarVim plugins are installed, which can be seen on the bottom status bar:
+Run lvim as the user that it was installed under and wait until all the LunarVim plugins are installed, which can be seen on the bottom status bar:
 ```
 lvim
 ```